Sun mirrors lighten winter gloom in deep Norwegian valley

 A band played the 1960s hit "Let the Sunshine In", several women lounged on sunbeds drinking cocktails - fully dressed against temperatures of 7 degrees Celsius (45 Fahrenheit) - and a volleyball court was set up on a pile of sand.

-The reflected sunlight, covering 600 sq meters (6,500 sq ft), is meant to create a meeting place for sun-starved locals and a draw for tourists.
-Organizers reckon the reflected light will be about 80 percent as bright as the real sun.
+The reflected sunlight, covering 600 sq metres (6,500 sq ft), is meant to create a meeting place for sun-starved locals and a draw for tourists.
+Organisers reckon the reflected light will be about 80 percent as bright as the real sun.

 The sun shines here in the summertime, when it's higher in the sky, but sets on October 4 behind the mountain and does not return until March 12.